News: Secondary tuition fees fixed for 2 years

 Fees

 International education is inevitably expensive, if the school is to provide good facilities and internationally qualified teachers.
 However, it is our aim to make the fees as affordable as possible.
+Our fees are significantly less expensive than many international schools, putting our school within the reach of many working people in Tanzania.

 You can download details of our current fees (2024/25) and how they are structured.